quantumlib/Qualtran/docs/reference/qualtran/surface_code/algorithm_summary.md

 ## Classes

-[`class AlgorithmSummary`](../../qualtran/surface_code/AlgorithmSummary.md): Properties of a quantum algorithm that impact its physical cost
+[`class AlgorithmSummary`](../../qualtran/surface_code/AlgorithmSummary.md): Logical costs of a quantum algorithm that impact modeling of its physical cost.

 ## Functions